bbiaggi88/bbiaggi88/README.md

 ## About Me 🚀

-I'm a **Data Science enthusiast** who transitioned from a career as a Chef in Lima, Peru, to pursue my passion for **leveraging data to solve complex problems.**
+I'm a **Data Scientist** who transitioned from a career as a Chef in Lima, Peru, to pursue my passion for **leveraging data to solve complex problems.**

 With a certificate in Data Science & Data Analytics from UC Santa Cruz, **I've cultivated a strong foundation for my journey into the world of Data Science.**